Halesowen Abbey: Walsall and Wednesbury

-Henry III now initiated the appropriation of the church and it was enacted by Bishop Roger Weseham on 30 December 1248.
+Henry III now initiated the appropriation of the church, and Bishop Roger Weseham enacted it on 30 December 1248.
 It provided for a vicarage worth 13 marks, including the net profits of the dependent chapels of Wednesbury and Rushall, and was not to become effective until the death or departure of Master Vincent.
 A papal confirmation had to wait until 1281, when Martin IV sent it from Orvieto with that for Halesowen itself.
-A decade later the Taxatio Ecclesiastica valued Walsall church at £12.
+A decade later, the Taxatio Ecclesiastica valued Walsall church at £12.
 This was evidently enough for Edward I to initiate a quo warranto in 1293, challenging the abbot of Halesowen to justify his patronage of the church.
 The abbot was able to produce the relevant documentation from the reign of Henry III, so the king's officials switched their attention to Wednesbury chapel, which the king denied was part of Walsall church.
-The jury found that Wednesbury was a mother church, and so not included in the grant with Walsall.
+The jury found that Wednesbury was a mother church and so not included in the grant with Walsall.
 The abbey paid ten marks to restore the situation, regaining the advowson of Wednesbury.
 Letters patent of 5 May 1301 confirmed not just the advowson of Wednesbury but the abbey's right to appropriate it.

-Although a vicarage worth 13 marks at Walsall had been provided for in 1248 it seems that it was not actually instituted until 1309, and this may be why the unbroken succession of Halesowen canons as vicars of Walsall begins in that year.
+Although a vicarage worth 13 marks at Walsall had been provided for in 1248, it seems that it was not actually instituted until 1309, and this may be why the unbroken succession of Halesowen canons as vicars of Walsall begins in that year.
 In 1535, according to the Valor Ecclesiasticus, the last vicar, John Turner, had an income of almost £11 from the church, while the tithes brought in £10 for Halesowen Abbey.
 Although the abbey clearly regarded Wednesbury church as a dependent chapel, the king's commissioners evidently regarded it as a rectory in its own right because of the quo warranto of 1293, and they valued it separately at £5 6s 8d.